harikrishna0002/pathbeat_task_movielist/readme.md

 # IMDb Application

 ## Overview
-This is a basic clone of the IMDb homepage and movie detail page.
+This is a basic application of the IMDb homepage and movie detail page.
 The application allows users to view a list of movies and see detailed information about each movie when clicking on a movie card.

 ## Tech Stack
 Frontend: HTML, CSS, React.js